 NATIONAL SHOE THE WORLD DAY

-Each day over 500 million children, teens and adults around the world do not have a pair of shoes to wear, and despite the terrain and the climate, they have to walk barefoot everywhere.
+Each day, over 500 million children, teens and adults around the world do not have a pair of shoes to wear, and despite the terrain and the climate, they have to walk barefoot everywhere.
 It is a struggle each day that we cannot begin to imagine.
 Having to live a daily life without protection on your feet can lead to a lifetime of problems including pain, injury, cuts, sores, infections, parasites.
 Schools and business ban students and customers without shoes.
 A stigma becomes attached who do not have proper footwear effecting their health, education and financial well being.
 One issue leads to another, creating a never ending cycle.

-It is sad to say that we will call this lucky, but there are a few that are fortunate enough to have one pair of shoes even though they are much too big for them.
-This way, their shoes will last for many years, as they grow, and they are only allowed to be worn for very special occasions.
+There are a few who are fortunate enough to have one pair of shoes even though they are much too big for them.
+This way, their shoes will last for many years as they grow, and they are only allowed to be worn for special occasions.
 In other cases, they may have one pair of shoes that are too small and tight for them (they will make them work) but to have a pair at all is a luxury.